 The software is available for download from GitHub.
-The program should work on most UNIX like systems (including Linux and OSX/Apple).
+It works on most UNIX like systems (including Linux and OSX/Apple).

 Mac/Apple users also need to have the Command Line Tools installed on their machine to run "configure" and "make".

 - Clone the package from GitHub: